-Queen of flowers in China, peonies were introduced in France after the Chinese emperor of the time had sent a collection of the flowers to Napoleon Bonaparte’s wife Joséphine, and it became the instant must-have flower!
+Queen of flowers in China, the peony was introduced to Europe in the 1800s.
+The Chinese emperor of the time sent a collection of the flowers to Napoleon Bonaparte’s wife Joséphine, and it became the instant must-have flower!

-Today, thanks to two centuries of hybridization, a great many shapes and colors have become available.
+Today, thanks to two centuries of hybridization, a great many shapes and colors are available, especially for herbaceous peony varieties.

 Caring for peonies well